freesewing/markdown/dev/howtos/code/adding-parts/en.md

 in [the configuration file](/reference/config/), freesewing knows about all the parts that belong to your pattern.

-It expects that each pattern has it's own draft method, that is called `draft` followed by the capitalized name of the pattern part.
+It expects that each pattern has its own draft method, that is called `draft` followed by the capitalized name of the pattern part.

 For example, if our pattern `Sorcha` has a part called `back`, you should